-To allow your body to sink into the mattress, a softer and thicker comfort layer is needed.
+To allow one’s body to sink into the mattress, a softer and thicker comfort layer is needed.
 In most cases the average side sleeper needs a comfort layer that is about 3 inches thick, give or take an inch.

 It should come as no surprise that sleeping on your back with your arms at your sides is said to be the best position.
 Doctors have been saying this for a long time.
 In fact, there is a good chance your parents tried to get you to sleep like this and now you may constantly recommend it to your own children.
 The problem with this position is that few people actually find it comfortable.
 Of course, they are likely not using a bed designed for this position.
 It should also be noted that this particular position is strongly associated with snoring and sleep apnea.